 Essential Facts About Essential Oils

-If you’re new to essential oils, here’s what you need to know.
+If you’re new to essential oils and want to add them to your daily routine, here’s what you need to know.

 Essential oils are extracted from plants.
 As their name implies, they contain the essence of the plants’ beneficial and medicinal properties.

 Just as not all plants are good for your health (when was the last time you ate a poison ivy salad?), not all essential oils are good for your body.
 But in the same way that spinach and carrots are good for you, many essential oils distilled from plants can provide major health benefits without the side effects of prescription medications.

 It takes a lot of work to extract essential oils, which are heavily concentrated and sometimes expensive.
 However, they contain much more medicinal power than the extracts created by soaking the plant in a solvent or cold-pressing it.